pengxiaoo/llama-index-fastapi/app/llama_index_server/pkl/README.md

-this folder holds the persisted data from user conversations
+this folder persists useful data from user conversations